synccentric/cashier/UPGRADE.md

 To accommodate for this new behavior from now on Cashier will cancel that subscription immediately and throw a custom `SubscriptionCreationFailed` exception when a subscription is created with an "incomplete" or "incomplete_expired" status.
 We've decided to do this because in general you want to let a customer only start using your product when payment was received.

-If you were relying on catching the `\Stripe\Error\Card` exception before you should now rely on catching the `Synccentric\Cashier\Exceptions\SubscriptionCreationFailed` exception instead.
+If you were relying on catching the `\Stripe\Error\Card` exception before you should now rely on catching the `Laravel\Cashier\Exceptions\SubscriptionCreationFailed` exception instead.

 ### Card Failure When Swapping Plans